DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Experimental Results

 \subsection{Results with real blur}

-We further evaluate our method on images with real camera shake.
-One example from~\cite{PanCVPR2016} is shown in~\cref{fig:visual_results_real1}, where the blur kernel is estimated by~\cite{DongICCV2017}.
-The results by~\cite{SchmidtCVPR2014,SonICCP2017} exibit visible artifacts, cf.~\cref{fig:visual_results_real1}(c) and (e).
-The methods~\cite{ZhangCVPR2017,ZoranICCV2012} over-smooth the detail in the deblurred images, see~\cref{fig:visual_results_real1}(b) and (d).
-In contrast, our deep Wiener deconvolution network outputs a much clearer image, cf.~\cref{fig:visual_results_real1}(f), where the fine-scale structures of the butterflies and leaves are recovered much better.
+We further evaluate our method on more challenging images with real camera shake, which are more complex and contain unknown types of noise or outliers.
+One example from~\cite{PanCVPR2016} is shown in~\cref{fig:visual_results_real1}, where the blur kernel is estimated by the blind image deblurring method~\cite{DongICCV2017}.
+The results recovered by~\cite{SchulerCVPR2013,SchmidtCVPR2014,SonICCP2017,DongECCV2018} exibit visible artifacts, \cf~\cref{fig:visual_results_real1}(c)-(e) and (h).
+The methods~\cite{ZhangCVPR2017,ZhangJiaweiCVPR2017,ZoranICCV2012,GongTNNLS2020,WhyteIJCV2014,ChoICCV2011} over-smooth the detail in the deblurred images, see~\cref{fig:visual_results_real1}(b), (f)-(g), and (i)-(k).
+In contrast, our deep Wiener deconvolution network outputs a visibly clearer image, \cf~\cref{fig:visual_results_real1}(l), where the fine-scale structures of the butterflies and leaves are recovered much better.
 More comparisons are included in the supplemental material.